Restoring Windows Xp Without Cd

 If you are unable to fix the missing system file using the methods described above, you can try using a third-party software solution.
 There are several software solutions available, and most of them are free.
 One of the most popular software solutions is called System File Checker, and it is available for download from the Microsoft website.

-See also Buy Cheap Computer Parts
+See also Computer Science Electrical Engineering

 System File Checker is a free utility that allows you to scan your system for any missing or corrupted files.
 If it finds the missing system file, it will automatically repair it.
 System File Checker is available for download from the Microsoft website: